Okasp/G-NGram-to-zxcvbn-dictionary-generating-tools/README.md

 # G-NGram-to-zxcvbn-dictionary-generating-tools
-A set of programs used for generating zxcvbn dictionaries from Google NGram Viewer data files
+A set of programs used for generating zxcvbn dictionaries from Google NGram Viewer data files.
+Also included is the script used for generating comparisons and other assorted code used in the process of our project

 #Order to run in: